Pauan/fable-getting-started/README.md

 [`yarn add`](https://yarnpkg.com/en/docs/cli/add), or
-[`yarn upgrade`](https://yarnpkg.com/en/docs/cli/upgrade), it will create a [`yarn.lock`](https://yarnpkg.com/en/docs/yarn-lock) file which specifies all of the libraries that your project depends on, and it also specifies the exact version for every library.
+[`yarn upgrade`](https://yarnpkg.com/en/docs/cli/upgrade), it will create a [`yarn.lock`](https://yarnpkg.com/en/docs/yarn-lock) file which specifies all of the dependencies that your project depends on, and it also specifies the exact version for every dependency.

 When using [`yarn`](https://yarnpkg.com/en/docs/cli/install), if a [`yarn.lock`](https://yarnpkg.com/en/docs/yarn-lock)